UNINETTSigma2/documentation/jobs/projects_accounting.md

   This means that for a job requesting all memory on a node, the memory cost is 64, the number of CPUs on the node.

+- The `optimist` partition has the same memory factor as the `normal` partition.

+#### GPU partitions
-- On the `accel` partition, the memory factor is 0.06593407 units per GiB, and the GPU factor is 6.
+- On the `accel` partition, the memory factor is X (TODO) units per GiB, and the CPU factor is 6.
 This means that a job asking for all memory on a node, or all GPUs on a node, gets a cost of 24, the number of CPUs on the node.

-- On the `a100` partition, the memory factor is 0.032 units per GiB, and the GPU factor is 8.
+- On the `a100` partition, the memory factor is 0.004 units per GiB, and the CPU factor is 8.
 This means that a job asking for all memory on a node, or all GPUs on a node, gets a cost of 32, the number of CPUs on the node.

-- The `optimist` partition has the same memory factor as the `normal` partition.

 ### Betzy